tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ECH mitigates this attack by only negotiating TLS parameters from ClientHelloInner and authenticating all inputs to the ClientHelloInner (EncodedClientHelloInner and ClientHelloOuter) with the HPKE AEAD.
 See
 {{authenticating-outer}}.
+The decompression process in {{encoding-inner}}
+forbids "encrypted_client_hello" in OuterExtensions.
+This ensures the unauthenticated portion of ClientHelloOuter is not incorporated into ClientHelloInner.
 An earlier iteration of this specification only encrypted and authenticated the "server_name" extension, which left the overall ClientHello vulnerable to an analogue of this attack.